mmoya26/dollarguard/README.md

 - Add loading state for monthly cards when editing and fetching data

-- Add formatting to the rest of the monthly stats cards

 - Prevent user from pasting values in any of the p-inputNumber elements

 - Figure out how to handle when users delete a category that have exisiting expenses tied to the deleted category